MARINE ELECTRONICS GUIDES

 The NMEA 2000 is the primary standard used on leisure marine vessels today.
 Want to learn more about NMEA 2000, including how it works and how to set a NMEA network up?
 This guide will provide answers to all your questions.

 A common problem faced by every yacht is marine growth on the hull, such as barnacles and mussels.
-This bio fouling decreases a yachts performance, while making it less cost effective.
-There are however many solutions on the market that combat fouling, with ultrasonic antifouling is one of the most state-of-the-art.
-Find everything you need to know here.
+This bio fouling decreases a yacht's performance, while making it less cost effective.
+There are many solutions on the market that combat fouling, however, including ultrasonic antifouling.

 Marine electronics and IT systems are expected to work seemlessly on board a superyacht, no matter where the yacht is located.
 With this in mind, Yachting Pages looks at some of the common issues that crew and captains face on board, as well as the dos and don'ts of troubleshooting.